sunin22/3.SQL/README.md

-# SQL-
+# SQL
-Data exploration and create new data tables by joining in SQL
+Data exploration: Create new data tables and join them based on purposes in SQL